 Under this definition of reality, it does not make sense for two people to expect that they both have the same understanding of truth.
 It is as if our existence is an individual gift, and what we know as our spiritual reality is tailored for us alone.
 It is pure vanity to try to judge someone else’s beliefs according to our standards.
 We are only able to decide that others’ beliefs don’t agree with our standards, or that others’ actions don’t agree with the government’s laws.
 We cannot make the additional presumption that those others have disobeyed what God instructed them.
 So what should be done to reconcile our beliefs with the people around us?
 The Bible commands us to “judge not.”
 It is sufficient in this life that we each understand and follow the truth that has been given to us.
 To try to appraise the world’s spirituality according to any one standard is to want something that we were not meant to have.

 A reasonable concern that is raised by this argument is whether or not people should attempt to share their beliefs, knowing that their listeners inhabit different spheres of spiritual reality.
 One promise that should make a difference is found back in Propositions I and II.
 Whenever two people discuss their beliefs and feel the presence of the divine, then they are learning about God and can trust in the information.
-Scriptures record that God at times calls people to teach to each other, and that those words can frequently help others on their own path.
-Those people who endeavor to preach the truth may not be guaranteed success, but these propositions will give them no excuse to abandon their efforts.
+Scriptures record that God at times calls people to teach to each other, which requires them to start to understand the wide variety of perspectives.
+When they succeed in expanding their worldview, it brings closer the day that all the earth can live in unity.

 Seeking out truth is still important to people who oppose absolutism.
 The opinion that universal truth must be the only kind of truth is a misconception.
 Renouncing absolutism can even lead to a healthier respect for other beliefs.
 The key to finding an alternative is understanding that spiritual truth is a private matter between each individual and God.